A LITTLE HISTORY

 1. We exist only as a Web page, so keep that in mind when you submit articles.
 We are in this for the pleasure not the profit, and since we don’t make money off it, neither will you.
 That is, we don’t pay writers for submissions.
 (We take the phrase “free marketplace of ideas” literally.)

-2. We do not accept previously published material except in very rare cases, and please don’t send us something you wrote for your personal (or somebody else’s) blog.
+2. We do not accept previously published material except in very rare cases (this includes videos on YouTube etc.), and please don’t send us something you wrote for your personal (or somebody else’s) blog.

 3. Read at least a few articles in the magazine to see if you think it makes sense to submit something.
 We are extremely selective and can only publish a handful of the submissions we receive.